Terms and Conditions

 the 'Agents'

-the 'Client, Owner and Rider'
+the 'Client, Owner and Rider' are the same person

+The Client is the person paying for the Service.
+The Client must be the Owner of the Motorbike and also the Rider of the Motorbike for touring purpose.
+The processes used for the Service assume this is the case.
 The Client must disclose to the Organiser if this is not the case because it will require different processes (if even possible).
-The different terms get used interchangeably depending on the context, for example: 1) 'Client' may relate to payments for the Service; 2) 'Owner' relates to export and import customs operations; and 3) 'Rider/s' get used when disseminating general information.
+The different terms get used interchangeably depending on the context, for example: 1) 'Client' may relate to payments for the Service; 2) 'Owner' may relate to export and import customs operations; and 3) 'Rider/s' get used when disseminating general information.

 the 'Motorbike' for touring purpose